-The NC Sea Grant Community Collaborative Research Grant (CCRG) program seeks to address priority coastal issues in the state through strategically linking local ecological knowledge (LEK) sources with academic experts in the field.
-The CCRG program provides opportunities for individuals and communities with strong LEK to collaborate with N.C. researchers across the range of academic programs (e.g., natural and social sciences, education and business management).
+The NC Sea Grant (NCSG) Community Collaborative Research Grant (CCRG) program seeks to address priority coastal issues in the state through strategically linking local ecological knowledge (LEK) sources with academic experts in the field.
+The 2022 RFP continued the joint Sea Grant-Water Resources Research Institute model, which allows the RFP to have statewide coverage and include both interior freshwater priorities as well as coastal ones.

 The RFP was distributed through Coastwatch magazine, NCSG and WRRI press releases, NC university research offices, multiple program research and education listservs, NCSG advisory board members, WRRI advisory board members, multiple websites, social media and other stakeholder communication avenues and encouraged work focused on rural areas of North Carolina.
 Current projects include the following: